No Time (KSI song)

-"No Time" is a song by British YouTuber and rapper KSI from his second studio album, All Over the Place (2021).
-The song features a guest appearance from American rapper Lil Durk.
-The song was written by the two rappers alongside its producers S-X, Diego Ave, Chambers and Mally Mall.
-The song was released for digital download and streaming by RBC Records and BMG on 16 July 2021 upon the release of the album.
-"No Time" is a hip hop and trap song.
+"No Time" is a song by British YouTuber and rapper KSI featuring American rapper Lil Durk.
+It was released on was released by RBC Records and BMG on 16 July 2021 as a track from the former's second studio album, All Over the Place (2021).
+The hip hop and trap song was written by the two rappers alongside its producers S-X, Diego Ave, Chambers, and Mally Mall.

 The song debuted at number 24 on the UK Singles Chart and it additionally entered the music charts of Ireland, New Zealand and Sweden.
 The animated music video was released on 22 October 2021.

 Commercial performance

 In the United Kingdom, "No Time" debuted at number 24 on the UK Singles Chart, making it the second highest-placed new entry of that week.
 The song also debuted at number 7 on the UK Hip Hop and R&B Singles Chart.
 In the Republic of Ireland, "No Time" debuted at number 30 on the Irish Singles Chart, making it the second highest-placed new entry of that week.